Assumption Grammar School: Academics

 Admission to the school is by examination and entrance to Year 13 or Lower Sixth is based on GCSE grades.

 The school offers instruction in a full range of subjects including: Art & Design, Biology, Business Studies, Chemistry, Computing, Digital Technology, Drama, Economics, English, English Literature, Food & Nutrition, French, Further Mathematics, Geography, Health & Social Care, History, Irish, Learning for Life & Work, Mathematics, Moving Image Arts, Music, Physical Education, Physics, Politics, Psychology, Religious Studies, Science, Sociology, Spanish, Statistics, Technology & Design and Theatre Studies.

 The school is currently a Specialist School for Music with PE as a subsidiary subject.
 Assumption Grammar now works along with 8 partner schools in the community providing opportunities for primary school children to have greater access to music both in and out of the classroom and allowing post-primary students the chance to study music at GCSE.

 In 2018 it was ranked joint first in Northern Ireland for its GCSE performance with 100% of its entrants receiving five or more GCSEs at grades A* to C, including the core subjects English and Maths.

 85.4% of its A-level students who sat the exams in 2017/18 were awarded three A*-C grades.

-Houses

-Upon entry to the school, students are placed into one of five houses – Knock (Blue), Saul (Green), Drogheda (Purple), Iona (Red) and Faughart (Yellow).
-These are named after important religious sites in Ireland and Scotland.
-The Patrons of each house are as follows: